 We do not know which individual factor or combination of factors contributes to migraine occurrence in each individual.
 Therefore, a comprehensive nutritional approach using three natural ingredients; magnesium, riboflavin and feverfew to provide three different mechanisms of action can be extremely beneficial to migraine sufferers.

-In addition to magnesium, riboflavin and feverfew are listed in the American Academy of Neurology’s Evidence-Based Guidelines for Migraine Prevention.
+In addition to magnesium for adult and pediatric migraine sufferers, riboflavin and feverfew are listed in the American Academy of Neurology’s Evidence-Based Guidelines for Migraine Prevention.

 Riboflavin (Vitamin B-2)